 Customer Service Triage

-First-line customer service agents that classify incoming requests, gather initial information, attempt to resolve simple issues, and escalate complex ones to humans are deployed at scale.
-The design pattern — agent handles tier-1, humans handle tier-2 and above — is mature and well-tested.
-Most enterprise customer service platforms now have agent capabilities built in.
+First-line agents that classify requests, gather initial information, resolve simple issues, and escalate complex ones.
+Design pattern is mature: agent handles tier-1, humans handle tier-2 and above.

 Long-Horizon Reliability